MrResor/freecodecamp-timestamp/README.md

 ## Setup

-Micro service can be run using the following command run from the project directory:
+Microservice can be run using the following command run from the project directory:
 ```
 sudo docker compose up -d
 ```